 - black pepper

-- Heat the olive oil in a large frying pan over medium heat.
+- FRY THE CHICKEN: Heat the olive oil in a large frying pan over medium heat.
 When the oil is hot, cook the chicken for 2 minutes on each side, then remove to a rack.
 Rinse and wipe out the frying pan.

-- Divide the chicken between 4 warmed plates, sprinkle over the remaining basil leaves and serve immediately with a crisp green salad.
+- SERVE AND ENJOY: Divide the chicken between 2-4 warmed plates, sprinkle over the remaining basil leaves and serve immediately with a crisp green salad.